KNFLD/ppooll-acts-ports/README.md

 -  Hi, I’m @KNFLD
 -  I’m interested in ... ppooll for Max MSP
 -  Here you can find all my ports and acts for ppooll, feel free to use and edit as you wish.

+-  any ports/borrowed patches will state the developers within the main act subpatch.

+-  some acts may present errors with newer versions of ppooll.

  -How to reach me ... knfld@outlook.com or via THE PPOOLL discord channel!